CSCI 1000 Computer Basics

 Course Outline 1040 (PDF)

-The goal of this course is to teach students how to design, build and use databases utilizing Microsoft SQL Server.
-The students will also learn to enter and retrieve information.
-They will learn SQL commands and query creation, including complex multi-table joins, and display and analyze query results.
-Students will design their own databases and deploy them on Microsoft SQL Server.Possessing skills in performing common Windows tasks working with applications, or taking CSci 1000, is highly recommended.
+The goal of this course is to teach students how to design, build and use databases utilizing Structured Query Language (SQL).
+Students will learn to enter and retrieve information from a relational database.
+Students will learn SQL syntax for query creation, including complex multi-table joins, and for displaying and analyzing query results.
+Students will design and deploy their own databases.

 CSCI 1050 Computer Security Basics